-- To simply retell the story of the Original Sin in Genesis 3 and understand that the story from Genesis 3 can be understood metaphorically or literally by Christians - To simply retell the parable of The Lost Son - To compare the portrayal of God in the story of the Original Sin and in the parable of The Lost Son - To understand that many Christians believe that sin separates humans from God, but through Jesus' sacrifice, humans can be saved - To recognise that many Christians believe that everyone sins but that God is forgiving. - To analyse and interpret the Lord's Prayer - To recognise the Ten commandments as a source of guidance for Christians
+- To simply retell the story of the Original Sin in Genesis 3 - To simply retell the parable of The Lost Son - To compare and contrast the portrayal of God in the story of the Original Sin and in the parable of The Lost Son - To understand that the story from Genesis 3 can be understood metaphorically or literally by Christians - To understand that Christians believe that sin separates humans from God, but through Jesus' sacrifice, humans can be saved - To recognise that Christians believe that everyone sins but that God is forgiving.
+They can seek out God's forgiveness by praying and asking for repentance. - To analyse and interpret the Lord's Prayer - To know that the Lord's Prayer was given to Christians by Jesus and Christians often use the Lord's Prayer to feel connected to God.
+It is used to express adoration, reconciliation, confession and guidance - To recognise the Ten commandments as a source of guidance for Christians - To understand that Christians might use stories, the Lord's Prayer and the Ten Commandments to guide them and to help them resist temptation